Skip to Content

 The female behavior will also change when there is a drake present.
 They become less welcoming to new ducks because while drakes are not monogamous, female ducks have their favorite mate and they don’t really like sharing.
 The head duck will usually be the one that sticks closest to the drake all day.
 If you have multiple drakes, each drake will usually have a “head wife” that he hangs out with most and is the nicest to.
 But that won’t stop him from mating all the other ducks on the farm.
 The females won’t interfere in the mating but she will be sure to let the other females know this is her man.

-Ducklings can be hard to tell the sex of so many times people just end up with a drake by mistake (this is how we got all of ours).
+It can be difficult to determine the sex of ducklings so many times people just end up with a drake by mistake (this is how we got all of ours).
 It doesn’t mean you need to rehome him or eat him.
 Just be patient with his personality quirks, and keep an eye out that he isn’t hurting the females.
 Click here to read more tips about dealing with drakes’ behavior

 Other duck behavior – why does my duck………